Frisians

-The Frisians (/ˈfriːʒənz/) are an ethnic group indigenous to Northwestern Europe on the coastal regions of northern Netherlands, north-western Germany and southern Denmark.
+The Frisians (/ˈfriːʒənz/ FREEZH-ənz) are an ethnic group indigenous to Northwestern Europe on the coastal regions of northern Netherlands, north-western Germany and southwestern Denmark.
 They inhabit an area known as Frisia and are concentrated in the Dutch province of Friesland and, in Germany, East Frisia and North Frisia (which was a part of Denmark until 1864).

 The Frisian languages are spoken by more than 500,000 people; West Frisian is officially recognised in the Netherlands (in the Dutch province Friesland) while North Frisian and Saterland Frisian are recognised as regional languages in Germany.

 Name

-There are several theories about the origin of the name of the Frisians, which is derived from Frisii or Fresones, names used by the Romans to describe a Germanic tribe that inhabited the same region but disappeared during the 5th century before the appearance of the Frisians.
-Most probably the name is derived from the verb fresare in Vulgar Latin, meaning 'milling, cutting, grooving, crushing, removing shells'; this name may have been given to the Frisii because they 'cut the land': digging ditches and dykes to drain the wet marshlands where they lived.
-Compare fresar el paisaje in the Romance language Spanish.
-Another theory is the name derives from frisselje (to braid, thus referring to braided hair).
+The name of the Frisians is derived from the Roman-era name of the Frisii that inhabited a part of the same region until the 3rd century.
+Many proposals have been made about the etymology, most of which assumed that the early Frisii spoke a Germanic language, but this is today doubted, and no consensus exists about any of the proposals.
+Günter Neumann lists the following significant proposals: